 Risk Adjustment Data Entry Tools

-Of the many data entry tools developed by Lattice Group for use in the health care sector are tools used for risk adjustment, quality management and ultimately, Centers for Medicare & Medicaid Service (CMS) reimbursement.
-Lattice Group has designed, developed and implemented tools used by Clinical Auditing teams to capture member/patient diagnosis information by entering disease classification codes (ICD-9 codes) and perform Quality Analysis of charts that have been Data Entered.
-The ICD-9 codes are classified into Condition Categories (CC), which are further aggregated into 84 Hierarchical Condition Categories (HCC), and combined with age, sex and Medicare disability status.
-Once the ICD-9 codes have been entered, the description, HCC, and RxHCC scores (described below) associated with the ICD-9 codes are then automatically populated.
+Of the many data entry tools developed by Lattice Group for use in the health care sector are tools used for risk adjustment, quality management, and ultimately, for reimbursements from the Centers for Medicare & Medicaid Service (CMS).
+Lattice Group has designed, developed and implemented tools used by Clinical Auditing teams to capture member/patient diagnosis information by entering disease classification codes (ICD-9 and 10 codes) and perform Quality Analysis of charts that have been Data Entered.
+The ICD codes are classified into Condition Categories (CC), which are further aggregated into Hierarchical Condition Categories (HCC), and combined with age, sex and Medicare disability status.
+Once the ICD codes have been entered, the description, HCC, and RxHCC scores (described below) associated with the codes are then automatically populated.
 This information is in turn used by the Health Plan and Insurance companies to gain reimbursement through Medicaid/Medicare.

 Risk Adjustment and CMS Reimbursement